 Incorporate kayak rental, dockage, and storage/rental structure downstream from the locks away from boat traffic and prime fishing areas.
-Preserve and promote Voyageur park as a north anchor of the district that provides a lush and pastoral landscape.
-Opportunities to fish and kayak-large gathering space.
+Preserve and promote Voyageur park as a north public realm anchor of the district that provides a lush and pastoral landscape.
+Support and increase current park assets as related to fishing opportunities, playground and large gathering space.

-Incorporate an appropriately scaled and designed amphitheater or performance spaces.
+Incorporate an appropriately scaled, programmed, and designed amphitheater or performance spaces.